taigw/GeodisTK/README.md

 Euclidean distance transforms and a mixture of them, and proivdes a python interface to use it.
 This is part of the work of DeepIGeoS [5].
 If you use our code, please cite this paper. https://ieeexplore.ieee.org/document/8370732

+# How to install
+1, Install this toolkit easily by typing `pip install geodisTK`

+2, Alternatively, if you want to build from source files, download this package and run `python setup.py build` to build the cpp files, then run `python setup.py install` to install the package to default python path.

 # How to use
-1, build the cpp files with python, run `python setup.py build`

-2, install the package to default python path, run `python setup.py install`

-3, see a 2D example, run `python test2d.py`
+1, see a 2D example, run `python test2d.py`

-4, see a 3D example, run `python test3d.py`
+2, see a 3D example, run `python test3d.py`